Skip to main content

 Results

-2. The results obtained from the study of the milk produced by sheep with an induced aversion to grapevines, olive trees and roses will allow for the availability of differentiated milk based on the vegetation cover of each of the three crops studied in each of the areas.
-This would create a new source of income in the area and the use of the sheep that are also carrying out a task of maintaining the natural vegetation cover.
+The results obtained from the study of the milk produced by sheep with induced aversion to grapevines, olive trees, and roses will allow for the provision of differentiated milk based on the vegetation cover of each of the three crops studied in each of the areas.
+This would create a new source of income in the area and benefit from the sheep, which are also performing a role in maintaining the natural vegetation cover.
+The positive results obtained from the study with the remote-controlled agricultural robot will allow for the maintenance of vegetation cover in orographically difficult areas and in areas where sheep may have difficulty accessing.

-4. The results obtained on the type of maintenance of the vegetation cover on the quality of grapes, olives and roses, as well as the products obtained from them (wine/must, olive oil, rose extracts, etc.), will contribute to increasing their value in the market and differentiating them from the rest.
+Both systems would complement each other, considerably reducing the maintenance costs of the plots as well as the difficulty of the work that farmers usually have to carry out in these areas.
+The results obtained on the type of maintenance of the vegetation cover on the quality of the grapes, olives and roses, as well as the products obtained from them (wine/must, olive oil, rose extracts...), will contribute to increasing their value in the market and differentiating them from the rest.

 Contact information

-• Coordinator name: CSIC General Foundation
+• Coordinator/entity name: CSIC General Foundation

 • Postal address: Street/Square and number: Calle Joaquín Costa 12, CP 28002, Madrid (Spain)

-• Coordinator email: direccion@fgcsic.es
+• Coordinator/entity email: direccion@fgcsic.es

-• Phone: 609269703
+• Telephone: 609269703

 Coordinators

-• Fundación General CSIC (FGCSIC)
+• Fundación General CSIC

 • Consejo Superior de Investigaciones Científicas (2 centros: MBG e IPLA)